-Don’t forget the Primer – Even women forget this one, as primer is often considered an extra step in the already long process of makeup application.
+Don’t forget the Primer – Even women forget this one, as a primer is often considered an extra step in the already long process of makeup application.
 But primer is very important and should be a part of your routine each and every time.
 “Who wants their makeup to look messed up after a few hours?”
 Genna goes on to say that we should “consider primer an insurance policy.”
-Primer leaves a nice base and will help seal your pores so you won’t have to worry about sweating as much, causing your makeup to run or get smudged.
-It will also keep fine lines covered while smoothing out the skin’s surface insuring your makeup will look great all day and night.
+The primer leaves a nice base and will help seal your pores so you won’t have to worry about sweating as much, causing your makeup to run or get smudged.
+It will also keep fine lines covered while smoothing out the skin’s surface ensuring your makeup will look great all day and night.
 “It’s not just an extra step that can be tossed aside,” says Genna, “it is essential and a must for any Crossdresser.”

 Watch Those Lips – Since genetic women tend to have fuller lips than men, the struggle for fuller lips is real.
 With lipstick and lip liner at your disposal, you would think it would be super easy to get that full lip look, but if you use a lip liner to put a thin defined line around your lipstick, it can have disastrous results.
 Often times that will leave your lips looking a bit off as the colors may not match perfectly.
 Lip liner will also fade away and eventually blend into the lipstick leaving you with a sloppy mess on your mouth.
 A lip liners true use is to keep your lipstick from bleeding.
 So Genna suggests using a lip liner to draw an outline around your lips, then fill your entire lips with the liner and then go over it with the lipstick.
 Just make sure the liner and the lipstick match.
 Lastly, stay away from crazy lipstick shades.
 Compliment your skin tone with the lipstick and try and stay away from dark shades if you are light skinned as it will look tacky.